andre-dietrich/dynamiC/README.md

 ## Usage

-You can either generate a lib with `make lib` for dynamically linking or simply include this repository into your project and include it into your Makefile.
+You can either generate a `libdynC` with `make lib` for dynamically linking or simply include this repository into your project and include it into your Makefile.

 ### Basic data types